-The authors would like to thank all the staffs from Department of Anatomy, School of Medical Sciences, Universiti Sains Malaysia for their contributions in assisting authors in executing the online teaching and learning of Anatomy.
+The authors would like to thank all staff from the Department of Anatomy, School of Medical Sciences, Universiti Sains Malaysia for assisting authors in executing the online teaching and learning of anatomy.
+This work was supported by USM Short Term Grant 304/PPSP/6315408.